E-TCF ANF (For French Nationality) Authorised Exam Centre

 How long is my “TCF for French nationality” certification valid?

-Your certification is valid for two years.
+Your certification will be valid for two years.

 For example, if you took the “TCF for French nationality” examinations on 18 June 2015, your certification would be valid until 17 June 2017.
 Past this date, your certification will no longer be valid.

-Could I be exempt from taking the “TCF for French nationality”?
+Is there any way to be exempt from taking the “TCF for French nationality”?

 You are exempt from taking the “TCF for French nationality” if you already hold: